 Confiscation, Seizure and Disposal (art.
 6 of the Firearms Protocol)

 Notwithstanding the implementation of art.
-12 of Organized Crime Convention, has your country adopted legislative or other administrative measures to enable the seizure of firearms, their parts and components and ammunition being illicitly manufactured and trafficked (art.
+12 of Organized Crime Convention, has your country adopted legislative or other administrative measures to enable the seizure of firearms, their parts and components and ammunition [suspected of that have been (Japan)] being illicitly manufactured and trafficked (art.
 6 para.
 2 of the Firearms Protocol in conjunction with art.
 2 (f) of Organized Crime Convention)?

 Yes Yes, in part No